timdeschryver/timdeschryver.dev/content/blog/why-writing-integration-tests-on-a-c-api-is-a-productivity-booster/index.md

 published: true
 ---

-Writing integration (or functional) tests on a C# API [gives more confidence in the code that is written](/blog/how-to-test-your-csharp-web-api), in addition, it increases the productivity during all stages of development.
+Writing integration (or functional) tests on a C# API gives more confidence in the code that is written, in addition, it increases the productivity during all stages of development.
+See [How to test your C# Web API](/blog/how-to-test-your-csharp-web-api) on how I write my integration tests.

 ### Manual tests